 Remodeling your basement can help you tap into the potential living space beneath your feet and add value to your home.

-As a basement remodeling contractor in Grand Rapids, MI, we’d be more than happy to help you transition your basement into usable living space.
-To request a free estimate for your remodeling project, call Basement Trust at (616) 608-9716.
-We’d be more than happy to help!
+As a (616) 608-9716.
+You may also fill out our online contact form and someone from our team will reach out to you soon., we’d be more than happy to help you transition your basement into usable living space.
+To request a free estimate for your remodeling project, call Basement Trust at